sfigg/commercialization-public/customize/desktop/customize-oobe.md

 ---
 # Customize the Out of Box Experience (OOBE)

 When customers turn on their Windows PCs for the first time, they will see the Windows Out of Box Experience (OOBE).
 OOBE consists of a series of screens that require customers to accept the license agreement, connect to the internet, log in with, or sign up for a Microsoft Account, and share information with the OEM.
-In Windows 10, this flow is streamlined.
-The choices you make in your hardware and software engineering determine how much work customers must do to complete the OOBE screens before they can enjoy their PCs running Windows 10.

 During OOBE, Cortana voice-over strings will assist users by setting the context of each screen, and requesting their input.
 While voice assistance is more accessible to the non-sighted, the design is focused at being inclusive to all our customers.
 Cortana voice is intended to be novel and supplementary to increase user engagement in all places in OOBE.
 Cortana voice also helps reduce cognitive load by offering informationally-identical, but differently-phrased information.
 We still expect non-sighted users to enable screen readers to get through OOBE.
 Some pages in OOBE do not accept voice input, and instead require a keyboard or mouse to complete the action.
 Cortana voice will clearly communicate input requirements (voice or keyboard/mouse) to the user.